How Much Are Silver Dollars Worth? - Eisenhower Dollar Value January 07 2016

-In previous articles, we've explained how to value earlier series of U.S silver dollars, like Morgan and Peace dollars (produced 1878-1935) as well as Trade dollars (1873-1885).
-In today's article, we're going to discuss a more underappreciated dollar coin—the Eisenhower dollar.
+In previous articles, we've explained how to value earlier series of U.S silver dollars, like Morgan and Peace Dollars (minted 1878-1935) as well as Trade Dollars (1873-1885).
+In today's article, we're going to discuss a more modern dollar coin — the Eisenhower Dollar, minted from 1971-1978.

-As you might guess from the name, Eisenhower dollars were created to commemorate President Eisenhower, whose portrait is featured on the obverse (front) side of the coin.
+As you might guess from the name, Eisenhower Dollars were created to commemorate President Dwight Eisenhower, whose portrait is featured on the obverse (front) side of the coin.

 Eisenhower was selected in part because of his political party affiliation.
 Republicans in Congress agreed that the Mint needed a coin commemorating a Republican president, as the Democrats had recently secured a spot for President Kennedy on the half dollar (replacing Benjamin Franklin).

-The coin's reverse features the Apollo 11 insignia, an eagle landing on the moon while grasping an olive branch, in commemoration of the first moon landing.
-The coin's designer, Frank Gasparro, was ordered to change his original design of the eagle because it was "too fierce and too warlike."
-He reluctantly modified the eagle's expression to make it look friendlier.
+The coin's reverse features the Apollo 11 insignia, an eagle landing on the moon while grasping an olive branch, in commemoration of the first Apollo mission moon landing in 1969.
+The coin's designer, Frank Gasparro, was ordered to change his original design of the eagle because it was "too fierce and too warlike", and reluctantly updated it to make the eagle look friendlier.

-By the 70's, silver prices had risen to a point where striking general circulation coins from silver was no longer cost-effective.
+By the 1970's, silver prices had risen to the point where striking general circulation coins from silver was no longer cost-effective.
 Prior to 1965, all dimes, quarters, half dollars and dollars coins were produced in a 90% silver 10% copper alloy.
-This proved a point of contention for Congress—several congressmen argued that producing the new dollar coin in copper-nickel instead of silver would be a disgrace to Eisenhower's memory.
+This proved a point of contention for Congress—several congressmen argued that producing the new dollar coin in copper-nickel instead of silver would be a dishonor to Eisenhower's memory.

 But eventually a compromise was reached.
-All Eisenhower dollars produced for general circulation would be struck in copper-nickel, while the Mint would also sell 40% silver dollar coins to collectors for a small premium.
+All Eisenhower Dollars produced for general circulation would be struck in copper-nickel, while the Mint would also sell dollar coins with a special 40% silver alloy to collectors for a small premium.